Lead in Household Plumbing

 Will my filter remove lead?

 Some faucet and pitcher filters can remove lead from tap water.
-If you use a filter, be sure to get one that is tested and certified by an independent third party in accordance with the standards developed by the National Sanitation Foundation, also known as NSF International.
+If you use a filter, be sure to get one that is tested and certified by an independent third party to remove lead in accordance with the standards developed by the National Sanitation Foundation, also known as NSF International.
 Be sure to maintain and replace a filter device in accordance with the manufacturer’s instructions to protect water quality.
 Remember, home treatment devices require periodic maintenance and replacement and can only treat the water that flows from the faucet(s) to which it is connected.
-Be sure to check the actual performance of a specific home treatment device before and after installing the unit.
 Read the package to be sure the treatment device is approved to reduce lead or contact NSF International at 800-NSF-8010 or www.nsf.org for information on performance standards for home treatment devices.

 Will running the tap increase my water bill?